harikishorep122/Stock-maket-clustering-using-KMeans/README.md

 ## Results

-Similarites between different companies were found out.
+Similarities between different companies were found out.
 Companies with similar market share were clusterd together, for example pepsi & Cococola were grouped together defense companies like Exxon and Chevron were grouped to another cluster.